onpaj/LibreChat/docs/features/usermanagement/time-based-access-control.md

 ## User Story

-**As a system administrator**, I want to configure time-based access restrictions for different user groups so that I can control when users can log into the platform based on organizational policies, security requirements, or operational schedules.
+**As a system administrator**, I want to configure time-based access restrictions for different user groups so that I can control when users can send prompts into the platform based on organizational policies, security requirements, or operational schedules.

 ## Epic Breakdown